blackducksoftware/synopsys-detect/documentation/src/main/markdown/currentreleasenotes.md

 * In addition to node_modules, bin, build, .git, .gradle, out, packages, target, the Gradle wrapper directory `gradle` will be excluded from signature scan by default.
 Use
   [detect.excluded.directories.defaults.disabled](properties/configuration/paths.md#detect-excluded-directories-defaults-disabled-advanced) to disable these defaults.
 * Removed reliance on [solution_name] libraries for init-detect.gradle script to prevent them from being included in the Gradle dependency verification of target projects.
-* Support for Gradle is now extended to Gradle 8.2.
-* Support for GoLang is now extended to Go 1.20.4.
-* Support for npm is now extended to npm 9.8.1.
-* Support for npm workspaces.
-* Support for Nuget package reference properties from Directory.Build.props and Project.csproj.nuget.g.props files.

 ### Resolved issues